Salkantay Trek 5 Days

 The 5-day Salkantay Trek to Machu Picchu is the perfect route for travelers who have more time.
 Get ready to complete one of the most spectacular treks in Peru in 5 stages.

-If you have more days in your trip, and you are thinking of doing a trekking route to Machu Picchu away from everything, in contact with the Andean communities, and that allows you to know different landscapes and ecosystems, this is your ideal route.
+If you have more days in your trip, and you are thinking of doing a trekking route to Machu Picchu, in contact with the Andean communities, and that allows you to know different landscapes and ecosystems, this is your ideal route.
 A 5-day guided trek, with which you will cross snow-capped mountains, Andean landscapes and tropical forests.

 Our tour includes transfers from Cusco, 3 nights of lodging in campsites and one night in a hotel in Aguas Calientes.
-All with full board, an expert guide during the 4 days of trekking and the entrance to Machu Picchu and the Mollepata and Humantay lagoon.
+All with full board, an expert guide during the 4 days of trekking and the entrance to Machu Picchu (depending on selected option) and the Mollepata and Humantay lagoon.

 Here we tell you all the details: